vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 <img alt="Earth Mover's Distance is amount multiplied by distance." style="width: 90%; max-width: 500px" src="/images/earth-movers-distance.png">

 Despite the earth in the name, better analogy is that of a transportation problem.
-For example, cost optimization of transportation of gold ore from mines to refineries, where each refinery can accept only certain percentage of the ore.
+Good example of transportation problem is cost optimization of transportation of gold ore from mines to refineries, where each refinery can accept only certain percentage of the ore.

 Earth Movers Distance is also a distance metric between probability distributions.
-So the problem above can be restated: How to transform the this geographical distribution of gold ore to this geographical distribution for the least hauling cost.
+So the problem above can be restated into following question.
+How to transform the this geographical distribution of gold ore to this geographical distribution for the least hauling cost?

 Earth mover distance computational complexity is super-cubic as can be found in [Network Flows: Theory, Algorithms, and Applications](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X).
 There are papers on approximating EMD with [quadratic complexity](http://proceedings.mlr.press/v37/kusnerb15.pdf) in general case and [linear complexity](http://proceedings.mlr.press/v97/atasu19a/atasu19a.pdf) in document search if pre-computation is allowed.